trongbang86/ProjectJS/README.md

 4. Run the server
 You can bring up the server by running `NODE_ENV=production node bin/www` from the root of your project's folder.

+## DEBUG
+When you turn on debugging, i.e. `gulp run --debug`; the system will be in debug mode.
+You can find more information on [NodeJS Debug].
+Here I'm just listing a few interesting points if you are new to debugging in NodeJS.

+1. Default Breakpoint
+Even when you haven't put any `debugger;` statement in your code, NodeJS will enter the debug mode and put it to the very first line in your code base.
+In this case, it would be the the first line in `www/bin` file.
+2. Debugger statements
+You can put `debugger;` statement in your code to set the breakpoint.
+3. Repl mode
+After it hits the breakpoints, you can type `repl`.
+After that, you can type variables' name to query information and their values

 <!---
 	Links used in this README.md
 -->